Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Introduction

+Based on the fact that $N_{lk}\ll N_q$ and $N_{lk}$ is independent of the generation resolution, the network propagation time for landmark points is constant.
+And computing the Taylor series for query points is very efficient.
+As a result, we achieve a significant acceleration in the shape inference speed with our representation.
+Furthermore, it also maintains the representation capacity of deep neural-network-based implicit functions.

+We test our shape representation on toy data to demonstrate what it actually learns.
+Moreover, we evaluate our Taylor3DNet on the ShapeNet~\cite{chang2015shapenet} dataset to show its performance on shape reconstruction tasks with various input data types.
+Our contributions can be summarized as:

-The contributions of this paper could be summarized as: \begin{itemize} \item We propose a compact and computational-friendly implicit 3D shape representation based on the Taylor expansion. \item We propose a coarse-to-fine expansion points sampling strategy in the inference phase.
-This process is independent of the resolution of mesh generation. \item We demonstrate our implicit 3D representation can significantly speed up the generation while generating meshes with slightly better quality than existing state-of-the-art baselines on different input data types. \end{itemize}
+\begin{itemize} \item We propose Taylor3DNet to represent 3D shapes based on the landmark points and low-order Taylor series, which is friendly to fast shape inference. \item We propose a coarse-to-fine landmark points sampling strategy in the inference phase, which is independent of the resolution of mesh generation. \item We evaluate on reconstruction tasks with various input types and demonstrate that it can significantly accelerate the inference speed while maintaining the performance compared with state-of-the-art baselines. \end{itemize}